 - Progression of the disease process

-Post –Operative Exercises and Physical Therapy
+Post – Operative Knee Arthroscopy Exercises & Physical Therapy

-Following your surgery you will be given an instruction sheet showing exercises that are helpful in speeding up your recovery.
+Following your surgery, you will be given an instruction sheet showing exercises that are helpful in speeding up your recovery.
 Strengthening your thigh muscles (Quadriceps and Hamstrings) is most important.
 Swimming and cycling (stationary or road) are excellent ways to build these muscles up and improve movement.